All you need

 - The test is conducted by a registered pathology laboratory (per NICD guidelines).

-- You have contacted us for authorisation of the test.
+- You have contacted us for an authorisation.

 If the above criteria are met, the test will be authorised for payment from Scheme benefits.
 If the above criteria are not met, the test will be payable from your Savings or HealthSaver+, if available.